NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 {: .challenge}

-In the same way add another cell below the plot and try to display the zonal wind (U) instead of the surface temperature (TS).
+Now, add another cell below the plot and try to display the zonal wind (U) instead of the surface temperature (TS).
 As for T, U has an additional dimension (along the vertical), hence we also have to specify a vertical level (between 0 and 29) to make our plot.